Previous Light:

 Historic Stories:

-Mount Desert Rock Lighthouse was built in 1829 to aid mariners away from this rocky ledge into the Frenchman Bay and Blue Hill Bay, this is the most isolated lighthouse in New England because of its location 26 miles away from mainland.
+Mount Desert Rock Lighthouse was built in 1829 to aid mariners away from this rocky ledge into the Frenchman Bay and Blue Hill Bay, this is the most isolated lighthouse in New England because of its location over 20 miles from the mainalnd.
 The island is merely 600 yards long and 200 yards in width.

 The first lighthouse was a wooden tower and was later replaced by the current 58-foot conical shaped granite tower in 1857.